- Normal precautions

 Reporting a crime

 If you’re planning to drive in Vietnam, you should be extremely careful.
 Road safety standards are low, particularly outside towns and cities.
 Accidents are frequent and are often caused by poor driving, badly maintained vehicles (this includes public transport) and inadequate lighting.
 Be aware that in the event of an accident, third parties involved are likely to have little or no insurance.
+Figures issued by the authorities in Vietnam show over 8,000 deaths and over 18,000 injured on the roads in the last year.
+Contact numbers for the emergency services are 112 for search and rescue.
+113 for Police.
+114 for fire department.
+115 Ambulance.

 If you want to drive: